As you may well imagine, creating a 38’ x 45’ mural on a concrete wall in the middle of the city can be, well, complex.

 After the preliminary work talking with artists, commissioning pieces, collaborating on finding the right space, and honing in on the vision, comes the physical work of creating the art.

-So if you ever come across a piece of public art and wonder, “How did that get there?” here’s a 9-step inside look at the process of creating just one such project, our new mural by Ann Lewis, See Her.
+So if you ever come across a piece of public art and wonder how it got there, here’s a 9-step inside look at the process of creating one such project, our new mural by Ann Lewis, See Her.
 (Psst, there’s some unexpected wild action at step 7.)

 Step 1: Approval from Boston Landmarks Commission